LumKitty/VNyan-Loops/README.md

 text 2 - Trigger to call every time we loop
 text 3 - Trigger to call once we exit the loop
 number 1 - Delay in ms between loops, default 1000 (1sec) set to -1 for no delay
+number 2 - 0 if looping, 1 once done
 number 3 (optional) - Session ID

 ```_lum_loop_foreacht``` - Loop through a text array